elisee/Modrog/README.md

 ### Interface

     - Build a simple scenario editor so we can make maps
-    - Allow launching client from editor.
-Should pass a command-line argument that makes the client start its own server with the currently edited scenario
     - Add back client-side script editing and display script errors somewhere

 ### Gameplay